 - See some tips for Indy 500 betting.

-- Wager with a Borgata bonus code (or play casino at the same place).
+- Wager with a DraftKings bonus code (or play casino at the same place).

 North Carolina Sportsbooks

 North Carolina sports betting will be offered at the two tribal casinos that are owned and operated by the Eastern Band of Cherokee Indians.
-Both of these casinos have already completed the construction of their sportsbooks, but they have not been able to take bets.
+Both of these casinos have already completed the construction of their sportsbooks and they are taking bets on sports, including MMA.

 Caesars has entered into an agreement with the Cherokee Indians, and the casinos are under the brand new “Harrah’s” in North Carolina.
-William Hill is expected to offer sports betting at the two Harrah’s locations, as it does the same for Caesars in other states in the US.
+That company is in the process of rebranding its William Hill sportsbooks.
+Caesars Sportsbook is expected to offer sports betting at the two Harrah’s locations.
+Rebranding William Hill is also taking place in most other Caesars retail sportsbooks.

-North Carolina online sports betting has not been approved, and that will eliminate online-only operators from gaining access to the state.
+North Carolina online sports betting has yet to be approved, and that will eliminate online-only operators from gaining access to the state at this time.
 In order to place a bet in NC, bettors must visit one of the two Harrah’s Casino locations.

 NC Sports Betting Rules

-If William Hill does provide the betting for the EBCI, then international sporting events will be featured along with the top US professional sports.
-An announcement on college betting has not been made, but it would likely be allowed in the official gaming compacts that are signed.
+With William Hill operating as Caesars to provide the betting for the EBCI, then international sporting events will be featured along with the top US professional sports.
+In-state college betting is also part of the new bill.
+It will be allowed in the official gaming compacts that are signed with tribal gaming entities.